 What led you into politics?

 My mum was a hugely committed Labour Party member.
-She was born in 1927, and grew up in the Depression years in real poverty on [Newcastle’s] Quayside.
+She was born in 1927 and grew up in the Depression years in real poverty on Newcastle’s Quayside.
 My mum had six siblings, only one of whom survived into adulthood.
-She recognised that having free school down the road, living in a council house, and having access to the NHS were there because of political struggles by working class people.
+She recognised that having a free school down the road, living in a council house, and having access to the NHS were there because of political struggles by working class people.
 Growing up, we’d talk politics – and football.
 I joined the Labour Party when I was 16 and I was elected as the Labour MP for the Kenton School in mock elections when I was 17.
 I was always interested in politics but, like a lot of women, I didn’t think of it as a career.
-Politicians didn’t look like me and I didn’t really know how you go about it, but I thought to represent the people you grew up with must be a fantastic honour and privilege.
-The Labour Party then started championing all-women short lists, and when the MP for Newcastle Central, Jim Cousins, announced that he was retiring in 2009, I thought, if I’m ever going to do this, now is the time.
+Politicians didn’t look like me and I didn’t really know how you went about it, but I thought to represent the people you grew up with must be a fantastic honour and privilege.
+The Labour Party then started championing all-women shortlists, and when the MP for Newcastle Central, Jim Cousins, announced that he was retiring in 2009, I thought, if I’m ever going to do this, now is the time.
 I didn’t expect to be selected.

 Have you experienced sexism or inequality as a female politician?

-The figures show that politics is male dominated, although the Labour Party is less so, in terms of number of MPs, and after the next General Election, it aspires to have 50 per cent female MPs.
+The figures show that politics is male-dominated, although the Labour Party is less so, in terms of number of MPs, and after the next General Election, it aspires to have 50 per cent female MPs.
 The House [of Commons], however, remains a cross between an old boys’ club, and a male public school.
-Obviously, I haven’t been to either, but that’s what comes across.
-Politics affects everyone, so it should be as open to women, as it is to men, from all backgrounds.
+I obviously haven’t been to either, but that’s what comes across.
+Politics affects everyone, so it should be as open to women as it is to men – from all backgrounds.
 In terms of my own experience, I do tend to get much more aggressively trolled on social media, and I still get addressed as mister in correspondence.

 What drives you as a politician?